a beginner's intro to zines by atozines

 Look at the application requirements and expectations.
 A lot of zines have them.
 But here are some general tips:

-Artists: Most zines look for 6-10 examples of completed work that showcase an understanding of anatomy, composition, lighting, color, perspective.
+Artists: Most zines look for 6-10 examples of completed work that showcase an understanding of anatomy, composition, lighting, color, and perspective.
 Include pieces with backgrounds that set a scene!

 Writers: Most zines look for 3 examples of work between 2-4k.
 Unlike art, reading a fic is more time-intensive so try to keep within their word count.